vmware/script-runtime-service-for-vsphere/README.md

 ### How to build and run SRS

-> `packer` builds the OVA on a remote ESXi host via the [`vmware-iso`](https://www.packer.io/docs/builders/vmware-iso.html) builder.
+> `packer` builds the OVF on a remote ESXi host via the [`vmware-iso`](https://www.packer.io/docs/builders/vmware-iso.html) builder.
 This builder requires the SSH service running on the ESXi host, as well as `GuestIPHack` enabled via the command below.
 ```bash
 esxcli system settings advanced set -o /Net/GuestIPHack -i 1
 ```